Petkov-Petko/Petkov-Petko/README.md

 ## 🛠️ Technical Proficiency:
 Proficient in JavaScript, HTML, CSS, React, and Firebase.
-Currently expanding my skills in TypeScript and server-side technologies.

 ## 📫 Connect With Me: